15 Importance

 A graphic showing the relative importance of the MUSCOW categories.
 Musts are the most important, followed by Shoulds, then Coulds.
 Won'ts are listed as the least important only because they represent requirements that will not need to be implemented.

 The relative importance of the MUSCOW categories: musts are the most important, followed by shoulds, then coulds.
-Won’ts are listed as the least important only because they represent requirements that will not need to be implemented, however, they actually help define the scope of your project – so are quite important!
+Won’ts are listed as the least important only because they represent requirements that will not need to be implemented, however, they help define the scope of your project – so quite important!

 Won’t Requirements